-Well-functioning health systems, food systems, education systems and justice systems are vital to a prosperous and thriving society where everyone can count on the support they need to live a dignified and healthy life in peace.
+Well-functioning health, food, education, and justice systems are vital to prosperous societies where everyone can count on the support they need to live a dignified, peaceful and healthy life.

 But what exactly do we mean by working on system strengthening in fragile and conflict-affected settings?
-In one sentence: striving to strengthen or transform existing systems through the alignment and integration of approaches with government policies, to improve service delivery and inclusive market access.
+In one sentence: striving to strengthen or transform existing systems by aligning and integrating approaches with government policies, to improve service delivery and inclusive market access.

 What is a system?

-Are you still with us?
-Let’s take a step back and ask a more fundamental question: what is a system anyway?
+Let’s take a step back and ask a more fundamental question: what is a system?

 Systems are dynamic and complex and we need to understand them holistically.
 For instance, systems may consist of various underlying sub-systems with their own purpose.
 These sub-systems are interconnected and jointly contribute to the functioning of the larger system.